rsedlr/Chai-Bots/README.md

 # Chai Bots
-All of my bots created on the Chai chat AI platform
+Bots created on the Chai chat AI platform

 ## Current bots
 - A bot for playing Rock Paper Scissors